-Mylio allows you to easily protect your photos to the cloud by making Amazon Drive a Mylio Vault.
+Mylio allows you to easily protect your photos to the cloud by making Amazon Drive a Mylio device that holds all Originals.
 Once this feature is enabled, any media within your Mylio Library will automatically be protected to Amazon Drive.
 If your device is lost, stolen, or broken you can retrieve all synced media from Amazon Drive and fully repopulate your Mylio Library – including photos, videos, files, metadata, albums, events, labels, and any other Mylio specific data.
 Amazon Drive can also be used to populate Mylio on computers that are not able to be synced peer-to-peer.

-Once Amazon Drive has been added as a Vault it will be listed in the Devices section of the Dashboard.
+Once Amazon Drive has been added as a device that holds all Originals it will be listed in the Devices section of the Dashboard.
 Unlike other Protection Devices (NAS and USB devices), protecting your files to Amazon Drive does not give you the ability to edit data within Amazon Drive for reflection in Mylio.
 This feature is designed solely as a tool for Mylio to communicate with and is not an alternative traditional uploader for Amazon Drive.

 Uploading Encrypted vs Unencrypted

-Before deciding on an encryption method, it is important to understand that Mylio utilizes Amazon as a Vault for your files.
+Before deciding on an encryption method, it is important to understand that Mylio utilizes Amazon as a device that holds all Originals for your files.
 Mylio does not preserve your file structure when uploading and changes should not be made to the uploaded files on the Amazon Drive website, even if uploaded unencrypted.
 This protection method is solely meant to protect your Mylio Library and not designed to give compatibility between the two services.